shihansheriffesanjo/esanjo-way/content/product/our-product-development-process.md

 #### Step 3.
 Journey Map

 We create a journey map to serve as the visual interpretation of what we’ve written in the product spec.
-This is where the tire meets the road so to speak where user experiences are built and fine tuned.
+This is where the tire meets the road, so to speak, where user experiences are built and fine tuned.
 In most cases, teams refer to the journey map more than the product spec to understand the nuances of what we’re building.
 You can think of the product spec as a general guideline of what we’re planning to build and the journey map being the actual blueprint of what we’re going to build.

 Journey maps are developed in Realtime Board and are shared to everyone in the product and engineering teams.